Exhibition at ICA San Jose, 2024

 Alhambra is a palace and fortress complex located in GranadaAndalusiaSpain.
 It was originally constructed as a small fortress in AD 889 on the remains of Roman fortifications, and then largely ignored until its ruins were renovated and rebuilt in the mid-13th century by the Nasrid emir Mohammed ben Al-Ahmar of the Emirate of Granada, who built its current palace and walls.
 It was converted into a royal palace in 1333 by Yusuf I, Sultan of Granada.
 The below photos are taken in August of 2017, when I traveled to Granada and saw the palace for the first time.

-Cartography: Waters of Life, Waters of Death
+Waters of Life, Waters of Death, Cartography, 2016

-Cartography: Waters of Life, Waters of Death
+Waters of Life, Waters of Death, Cartography, 2016

 Medieval Maps, Waters of Life, Waters of Death, 2016